bennettp123/home-stuff/README.md

 ### Key rotation

-To rotate the shared secret:
+To rotate the openvpn shared secret:

 ```
 # generate a new shared secret